 - Most children will at some time have short-term medical needs, perhaps entailing finishing a course of medicine such as antibiotics.
 Some children, however, have longer term medical needs and may require medicines on a long-term basis to keep them well, for example children with well-controlled epilepsy or cystic fibrosis. - Others may require medicines in particular circumstances, such as children with severe allergies who may need an adrenaline injection.
-Children with severe asthma may have a need for daily inhalers and additional doses during an attack. - Although there is no legal duty that requires school staff to administer medicines, the school has a clear duty of care to the children and follows good practice by supporting children with health needs as part of their accessibility planning duties. - Upon the request to administer medication throughout the school day it is the schools policy to only administer prescribed medication with a Medication Consent form. - Parents are informed on the same day of any prescribed medication given and of its timings (in order to prevent overdosing).
+Children with severe asthma may have a need for daily inhalers and additional doses during an attack. - Although there is no legal duty that requires school staff to administer medicines, the school has a clear duty of care to the children and follows good practice by supporting children with health needs as part of their accessibility planning duties. - All details are recorded on a Medication Consent Form. - Parents are informed on the same day of any medication given and of its timings (in order to prevent overdosing). - Requests to administer medication are noted by the class teacher and the Appointed Person, to note any trends.